jwodder/auto-versioneer-test/README.md

 - A GitHub release is created for the new version using the same body as the CHANGELOG section.

-    - The creation of the GitHub release in turn triggers a separate workflow, which builds the Python project and publishes it to TestPyPI.
+    - The creation of the GitHub release in turn triggers a job for building the Python project and uploading it to TestPyPI.

 By default, auto recognizes the following PR labels: